In France, D-Day evokes both the joys of liberation and the pain of Normandy's 20,000 civilian dead

 "We are in danger everywhere.”

-French President Emmanuel Macron will pay homage to civilian victims in commemorations Wednesday in Saint-Lo, a Normandy town that became emblematic of losses from Allied bombing when it was razed on June 6 and 7, 1944.
+French President Emmanuel Macron paid homage to civilian victims in commemorations on Wednesday in Saint-Lo, recalling how the Normandy town became emblematic of losses from Allied bombing when it was razed on June 6 and 7, 1944.
 The death toll was 352, according to Boivin and Garnier's study.
 Playwright Samuel Beckett dubbed Saint-Lo “The Capital of the Ruins” after working there with the Irish Red Cross.

+Macron said Saint-Lo was “a necessary target" because Allied bombers were aiming to prevent German reinforcements from reaching the invasion beaches and described it as "a martyred town sacrificed to liberate France.”

 Those killed in Saint-Lo included Marguerite Lecarpentier's older brother, Henri.
 She was 6 at the time.
 Henri was 19 and he'd been helping another man pull a teenage girl out from under debris when the town was bombarded again.
 All three were killed.
 Marguerite's father later identified her brother's body “because of his shoes, which were new,” she said.